 - In the clinical setting, the squat is used to increase lower body strength and is utilized in physical therapy for knee replacements and other lower limb issues.

 The chest press is known as the king of the pec workouts.
-Want strong chest muscles and a perky butt?
-Go with this exercise, of which there are multiple variations, an exercise that engages a wide spectrum of muscle fibers.
+Want strong chest muscles and shoulders?
+Go with this exercise, and use a light weight to begin.

-- This one’s simple.
-Stand up straight, feet flat on floor, hip width apart, one barbell in each hand, hands facing upward.
+- Stand up straight, feet flat on floor, hip width apart, one barbell in each hand, hands facing upward.

 - Tighten your abdominal muscles, as well as your back, while maintaining a neutral position.

 - With elbows slightly in front of your ribs, curl the bells upward, lifting with your arms and shoulders.
 Focus especially on squeezing the upper biceps.

 - Lift the barbells without moving your upper body.

 - Do not arch your back or move the rest of your body around.
 You’re only focusing on the biceps.